 I included this quote because I appreciate the aspect of creativity.
 In other words, just because everyone else follows a certain path to get from A to Z, you need to make a path that works for you.

 Here's a practical example: When I graduated from high school, my path was pretty well chosen for me.
 Call it parental encouragement or societal norms for the upper middle class or great educational/career advice.
 Go to college, graduate, go to graduate/professional/law/medical school, start a career, get married, and then start a family.
 It worked.
 I made a few changes in the order, but I'm here.
 No major complaints.

 With 8 children, we wanted to raise independent thinkers.
-We wanted kids that could navigate a path that worked for them, for their learning style and for their personality.
+Hayden came to it naturally, but we wanted (and still want) to raise kids who can navigate a path that works for them, for their learning style and for their personality.
 I recognize now that I really wanted my kids to "make their own kind of music."